thaum-io/language-of-leadership/_posts/2020-08-15-themes-of-leadership.md

 ---
 layout: post
-title: "What have been the Themes of Leadership in Australian Prime Ministers?"
+title: "What have been the themes of leadership in Australian Prime Ministers?"
 description: "NLP Thematic analysis of the language used in speeches and interviews."
 date: 2020-08-15
 categories: prime-ministers